How To Install R Packages From Command Line

 Understand Package Management In R

-Simply put, an R package consists of a series of R functions, such as datasets, support files, and compiled code, packed in a compact and well-defined manner.
+Simply put, an R package consists of a series of R functions, such as datasets, support files, and compiled code, packed compact and well-defined.

 This entire process happens automatically and does not require user intervention.
 Aside from the software itself, the R installation file includes about 30 default or recommended packages, where about seven are loaded into memory immediately once R is launched.